 “Delhi is such a kaleidoscopic city, there’s so much history and yet it’s so trendy.
 India is a place of extreme contrasts.
 It’s going to sucker punch your senses – but in a good way – so be prepared.

 “Travelling again felt surreal.
 Just being back at the airport and in a plane again felt so familiar but also novel.
-As a passionate frequent traveller and aviation geek, who’d been grounded for the past two years like everyone else in the world, it felt like a homecoming.
+As a passionate frequent traveller and aviation geek, who’d been grounded for the past few years like everyone else in the world, it felt like a homecoming.

 “In Delhi, you can find unexpected historical gems wherever you turn.
 Qutub Minar minaret, Red Fort, Jama Masjid mosque and India Gate are all must visits.
 Connaught Place is sort of like Delhi’s CBD – it’s a sprawling market and commercial centre and has beautiful Georgian-style architecture dating back to colonial times.